yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/index.md

 - We foster an interdisciplinary, inclusive, and supportive environment.
 We welcome computational biologists, bioinformaticians, computer scientists, MDs, immunologists, and oncologists.
 - We are enthuastic collaborators to work on real-world biological and translational genomics problems.
 - Postdocs and students interested in computational biology, bioinformatics, cancer genomics, and machine learning - Welcome to join us!
 [Contact]
-- Graduate programs: Computational Biology and Bioinformatics ([CBB]), Biostatsistics (PhD & MS).
+- Prospective students are encouraged to apply through Duke graduate programs: Computational Biology and Bioinformatics ([CBB]), Biostatsistics (PhD & MS).
 Incoming: University Program in Genetics and Genomics, etc.

 {% include linebreaker.html%}
-{% include spareline.html%}
 ---
 ## Research Interests
 {% include spareline.html%}